galaxyproject/galaxy-hub/content/events/gcc2023/abstracts/index.md

 you do the following 2 things to help increase the impact of your poster:
 1. Upload your poster to the conference Slack (see below)
 2. Create a ~90 second video where you give a quick overview of the poster
+3. If you plan on being available during your poster session, set up a virtual meeting link

 Please do both of these steps no later than July 9.